Rah-byte301/Rah-byte301/README.md

 - 📫 How to reach me **rganguly301200@gmail.com**

-- ⚡ Fun fact **I think I am good at coding, but bugs had other plans.**
+- ⚡ Fun fact **I thought I was good at coding, but bugs had other plans.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">